 What is that white fuzzy looking thing growing on my live rock?
 What are those little white dots growing on my aquarium glass?
 What are those little white bug-like things crawling around in my tank?
 Something really weird showed up in my aquarium.
 Is it going to hurt anything?

 Sound familiar?
 These and similar questions are not odd, but what is odd is how many aquarists don't realize that when it comes to keeping a saltwater system, it's not unusual for strange things to show up.
-We don't understand why someone is so surprised when it happens because it's all a part a marine environment!
+We don't understand why someone is so surprised when it happens because it's all part of a marine environment!

 Although organisms are usually introduced into an aquarium by way of newly added live rock and live sand, there are other reasons why things appear out of what "seems" like nowhere.